-Last week while speaking with one of our clients they interrupted our call to tell me he had to reschedule because a health inspector had just shown up for a follow up to a random truck inspection he received a few days earlier.
+Last week while speaking with one of our clients they interrupted our call to tell me he had to reschedule.
+A health inspector had just shown up for a follow up to a random truck inspection he received a few days earlier.
 If you live in a city that requires multiple random health inspections you can certainly feel his pain.

-Later in the day the vendor called me back and explained that he had received a few health inspection violations and that the inspector was coming back to re-inspect.
+Later in the day the vendor called me back and explained that he had received a few health inspection violations.
+Now he had to prepare for the inspector who was coming back to re-inspect.
 He told me his line cook was observed using bare hands while buttering a sandwich he was preparing as well as other cooked foods he was handling.

 When the inspector walked back into the truck, what do you think he saw?

 What The Inspector Found

 Everyone was proudly wearing gloves.
 From the line cook to the service window attendant, and boxes of gloves were within reach of everyone.
 Was this the best solution?
 Probably not, but to be honest, using gloves inappropriately or not changing them once they get contaminated can be just as risky as not wearing gloves at all.

 So what is the common reasons that cause food handlers to use gloves properly?
 In a survey we conducted last year, nearly 200 of the 250 food truck vendors we spoke with claimed that “time constraints” were their biggest challenge to getting their staff members to use gloves correctly.

 According to these vendors, multitasking at during a busy lunch shift made it difficult to change gloves or wear them when needed.
 As I explained to my client, the use of gloves doesn’t have to be time consuming or expensive to be done right.